 The City’s Medical District is the premier location for medical and biotech business growth in the southeast.
-The City’s three hospitals contain 40% of the metro area’s hospital beds, and generates services for multiple outpatient centers and supports services.
+The City’s three hospitals contain 40% of the metro area’s hospital beds, and generate services for multiple outpatient centers and support services.
 This critical mass of Atlanta’s medical community generates demand for additional biotech companies, medical technology and related services.

 - Sandy Springs contains 40% of metro area hospital beds.

 - The district generates 25% of jobs in Sandy Springs.

 - Atlanta’s higher education institutions develop the talent that feeds the local bioscience industry, ranking 7th among the largest U.S. metros in biological/biomedical science degrees awarded, total college enrollment and total degrees awarded.

 Business Services and Logistics

 Location, Location, Location.
 With extensive local road access to Interstate 285, Georgia Highway 400 and access to 3 MARTA stations, Sandy Springs makes a great choice for business service providers.
 Perhaps that is why Sandy Springs has one of the highest ratios of Fortune 500 companies per capita in the U.S., including the worldwide headquarters for UPS and Newell Brands.

 Companies are drawn to Sandy Springs for the City’s ready access to markets, educated workers, and low taxes.
 In addition, Sandy Springs' high quality of life appeals to both executives and employees: mild winters, metro Atlanta’s urban amenities, tree-lined neighborhoods, and national river corridor.

 Here's a sample of companies headquartered in Sandy Springs:

 - With Hartsfield Jackson-International Airport only 30 minutes away, your company can enjoy direct access to 150 U.S. destinations and 75 international destinations in 50 countries.